Awards and Scholarships

 Community Impact Awards

-Qualifications for each scholarship are different, but there is only one common application.
-Based on your responses to the demographic questions, the application will populate which scholarships you are eligible to apply for.
+Qualifications for each scholarship are established by donors and may be different based on donor preferences, but there is only one common application.
 All submissions, however, must include a complete application, an essay, a resume, and two references.
 Please note that some scholarships require additional materials.

-Applicants must be a full-time RIT matriculated undergraduate student both at the time of application (typically the Spring) and when the scholarship is distributed (typically the following Fall).
+Applicants must be a full-time RIT matriculated undergraduate student both at the time of application and when the scholarship is distributed the following Fall and Spring semesters.
 Awards are generally added directly to the student’s account.

 Available Awards and Scholarships